 “Memories become shared expressions, and shared expressions in aggregate, become the brand.
 It reverses the whole concept of brand experience.”

-Customer service as the achilles heel
+Customer service is the achilles heel

 The achilles heel of brand experiences is customer service – it’s the most emotional touchpoint – and we’re putting chatbots out there to deal with it.
 The existing mindset is that for 60 years we’ve been outsourcing call centers to get further and further away from this emotional journey.
 It’s no wonder customers are frustrated.
 This is why the best companies now are trying to figure out how to humanize these moments.
 Which is why service experience (SX) is now a priority for the C-suite, as is user experience (UX).
-When you add all this up, you now have a construct for experience design in 2020.
+When you add all this up, you now have a construct for experience design.

 We can’t even have the conversation with our customers until we understand them.
 Think of fast food chain customers waiting to order – they’re not really present in the store in their minds, they’re on their phones having a mobile experience because they need the escape.
 We look at our phones up to 4 hours a day and it’s actually rewiring our brains.